 What we don’t: Unstable on technical terrain and poor traction on wet surfaces.

 Nike puts most of their efforts into road running gear, but their Pegasus Trail 5 is a quality, max-cushioned option for trail work.
 Modeled after the road-specific Pegasus but infused with trail features (including a mostly rubber tread and reinforcements in the upper), this is one of the best road-to-trail shoes in the business.
 The main event here is the large dose of Nike’s soft yet responsive ReactX foam, which offers great energy return as well as long-distance comfort.
-You don’t get that low-slung feel that many runners love for particularly technical trails, but the Pegasus Trail 5 offers a great fit for most (with a roomier toe box than many Nike models), and the latest version is lighter than its max-cushioned frame would suggest (although 0.6 oz. heavier than the outgoing "4").
+You don’t get that low-slung feel that many runners love for particularly technical trails, but the Pegasus Trail 5 offers a great fit for most (with a roomier toe box than many Nike models), and the latest version is lighter than its max-cushioned frame would suggest.

-Looking at Nike’s trail lineup, the Pegasus Trail is the clear all-rounder, sliding in next to the durable Wildhorse and light and speedy Kiger.
+Looking at Nike’s trail lineup, the Pegasus Trail is a solid all-rounder, sliding in next to the durable Wildhorse but not as rugged as the Zegama 2 above.
 Among the trio, the Pegasus Trail gets the edge in terms of comfort and high-mileage use, but it’s not particularly performance-oriented.
-The shoe’s max cushioning will feel unstable on rugged trails, and traction—although improved in the past couple versions—is among the worst here, especially on wet surfaces.
+The shoe’s max cushioning will feel unstable on rugged trails, and traction—although improved from the past several versions—is among the worst here, especially on wet surfaces.
 But for max-cushioned comfort and undeniable style, Nike’s Pegasus Trail 5 is a great option for recreational trail runners, long-distance training, and road-to-trail routes.

 See the Men's Nike Pegasus Trail 5 See the Women's Nike Pegasus Trail 5